bernds/q5Go/README.md

 ![screenshot](screens/screenshot.png)

-Version 0.8.1 is just a compatibility fix for the Leela Zero "next" branch that will become 0.17.
-These are the major user-visible changes in 0.8:
+These are the major user-visible changes in 0.9:
- * Analyzing games with multiple engines now produces sensible results. q5go remembers winrates for each engine name and komi combination and displays multiple winrate graphs.
- * For engines with fixed komi, batch analysis can now flip the position to effectively analyze with reverse komi.
- * For live analysis, it is now possible to choose the analysis engine.
- * There is a new slide export feature which combines the board and comments into a single image for use in slide shows or videos.
-   File name sequences can be generated automatically.
- * It is now possible to choose between area and territory scoring in off-line games.

-Minor fixes and improvements include:
- * The board coordinates now scales with the size of the display, their size relative to the stones is configurable in the preferences.
+ * Support for KataGo analysis.
+The evaluation graph can be switched between score and win rate.
+ * A new option to start a game against an engine game from the current board position.
+ * A new AI vs AI play mode.
+The number of games to be played is configurable, and an opening book can be used.
- * It is now possible to choose whether to tile or scale the wood background image used for the board.
+ * It is now possible to hide/show the analysis markup of the board rather than having it displayed at all times.
- * The evaluation graph is automatically displayed when a game obtains an evaluation for the first time.
- * In online match games, remaining time is now saved to the SGF for both player and opponent.
- * It is now possible to hold down LMB and drag in the evaluation graph to move to a different position.
- * In the database dialog, "Open" and "Cancel" now work (previously only double clicks opened the game).
- * In off-line mode, scoring a scored position again now keeps liveness and seki status.
- * A bug was fixed that caused the "Update" button to disappear when scoring or editing an off-line copy of an observed game.
- * Loading an SGF file for a game against an engine is now implemented.
+ * The variant game dialog now supports removing intersections from the board, allowing new variations of the game.
+ * Several bug fixes related to scoring mode when playing games on IGS.
+ * There are now a few presets for the stone visual appearance to make it quicker and easier to arrive at a nice look.
+The darkness of the shadows can now also be configured.
+ * Sounds should be a little more reliable, the samples used for stones were too short to be played on some systems.

 See VERSION_HISTORY for a history of changes.

 ## Overview of features

 ### Analysis mode

-q5Go supports not only play against AI engines, but can also connect to Leela Zero to use it as an an analysis tool, displaying statistics such as win-rates and visit counts, and displaying variations.
+q5Go supports not only play against AI engines, but can also connect to KataGo or Leela Zero to use it as an an analysis tool, displaying statistics such as win-rates, scores (when using KataGo), and visit counts, and displaying variations.
 This is available both for local SGF editing, and for observing on-line games.
 By middle-clicking or shift-clicking on a displayed variation, it can be added to the game record.

 ![screenshot](screens/analysis.png)